-Prior to his service at Northeastern University, he was a Professor of Mathematics at Wayne State University in Detroit, Michigan, and a member of the technical staffs of the Center for Communication Research in Princeton, New Jersey and the MITRE Corporation in Bedford, Massachusetts.
+Prior to his service at Northeastern University, Dr. Finkelstein was a Professor of Mathematics at Wayne State University in Detroit, Michigan, and a member of the technical staffs of the Center for Communication Research in Princeton, New Jersey and the MITRE Corporation in Bedford, Massachusetts.

-He received his BS from the City College of New York, his MS from the University of Michigan and his PhD from the University of Birmingham in England.

-Professor Finkelstein’s research expertise is in the development of algebraic algorithms and their application to the solution of large-scale problems in mathematics, computer science, and engineering.
+He received his BS from the City College of New York, his MS from the University of Michigan and his PhD from the University of Birmingham in England, all in mathematics.
+Dr. Finkelstein’s research expertise is in the development of efficient algorithms for the solution of large-scale computational problems in mathematics, computer science, and engineering.
 He has co-organized two workshops in this area at DIMACS, an NSF Science and Technology Center, to support research in discrete mathematics and theoretical computer science, and co-edited the proceedings of those workshops.
-He was a co-winner of the best paper award at the Mitre Corporation (1985) for work in signal processing.
+He was a co-winner of the best paper award at the Mitre Corporation for work in signal processing.

 The brightest and most innovative in the industry